 Development Charges assist in providing infrastructure required by future development in the Town of Oakville by establishing a viable capital funding source to meet the town’s financial requirements.

 The Development Charges Act, 1997, S.O.
 1997, c.
 27 provides Council with the authority to pass by-laws that establish development charges applicable to new development and redevelopment.
 A background study is required in accordance with the required criteria detailed in the act which determines perspective charges.
-On February 15, 2013, the town released the current Development Charges Background Study for the Town of Oakville, which includes the town’s Development Charges By-law 2013-020.
-The study, Addendum No. 1 to the study and the proposed by-law were considered and approved by Council on March 4, 2013, with an effective date of March 5, 2013.
+On December 22, 2017, the town released the current Development Charges Background Study for the Town of Oakville, which includes the town’s Development Charges By-law 2018-001.
+The study, Addendum No. 1 and No. 2 to the study and the proposed by-law are to be considered and approved by Council on February 27, 2018, with an effective date of February 28, 2018.

 The town typically collects development charges at the time when a building permit is issued.
 In addition, the town collects development charges on behalf of the Region of Halton and the area school boards.